olincollege/genetic-programming/README.md

 ## Analysis

-To further analyze which versicolor was predicted as virginica from our result, we plotted all irises by the dimensions of various parts of the flower.
-In the first graph, they are plotted based on the length and width of the petal.
-In the second graph, they are plotted based on the length and width of the sepal.
+To further analyze which versicolors were incorrectly classified as virginicas, we plotted all irises of the test set by petal and by sepal dimension.
 Points are colored based on the species that the best program predicted them to be.
 The correct predictions are smaller and transparent, while the incorrect predictions are larger and opaque.

 When looking at petal dimension, we can see that the two versicolors that were incorrectly classified as virginicas are towards the cluster of other virginicas.
-Furthermore, when looking at sepal dimension, we can see that the two misclassified versicolors are actually within the cluster of virginicas.

 ![Predicted Species by Petal Dimensions](docs/img/predicted_species_petal.png)

+When looking at sepal dimension, we can see that the two misclassified versicolors are actually within the cluster of virginicas.

 ![Predicted Species by Sepal Dimensions](docs/img/predicted_species_sepal.png)

 From these results, we were able to make sure that our program is not only